yesudas/parallel-bible-creator/README.md

 - wordDocumentPageSize=> Optional, Supported values are Letter, Tabloid, Ledger, Legal, Statement, Executive, A0, A1, A2, A3, A4, A5, B4, B5, Folio, Quarto, 10x14
 - wordDocumentPageOrientation => Optional, Supported values are PORTRAIT, LANDSCAPE
 - wordDocumentPageMargin => Optional, Give any number or decimal values in inches.
 Ex.
 0.45
+- skipCreatorDetails => Optional, supported values are yes, no
+- verseString => Optional=you can give label in your preferred language like Verse, வசனம், etc
+- Other configurations, all these strings, font configurations are used in generating the parallel bibles

 # Supported formats:
 1. TextFiles